 - Inadequate security enabling assault or robbery

-As an experienced personal injury trial lawyer with a background in rehabilitation counseling, I know that slip-and-fall injuries and other premises liability cases can result in very serious injuries, including broken bones and slow-healing fractures, head injury, disfigurement, and severe back injuries.
+As experienced personal injury trial lawyers with a background in rehabilitation counseling, we know that slip-and-fall injuries and other premises liability cases can result in very serious injuries, including broken bones and slow-healing fractures, head injury, disfigurement, and severe back injuries.

 All of us have slipped or tripped and fallen or otherwise injured ourselves through inattention or carelessness.
 But sometimes it isn’t your fault or at least not all yours.
 Until recently, it was the burden of the injured party to prove that the premises owner had a reasonable opportunity to discover and correct the condition, a nearly impossible task in some cases.
 Now however, once the injured person has demonstrated that the condition was there, the burden shifts to the owner to prove the lack of opportunity to discover and correct, making it easier on the injured party to press forward with a legitimate claim.

 The job of an attorney is proving that the dangerous condition existed (property owners may act quickly to clean up a spill, post warning signs, or correct the hazard), and that it caused the injury.
-I dispatch investigators or personally visit the scene to photograph the hazard and identify witnesses.
-My medical background enables me to gauge the extent of injuries and steer clients to the proper medical treatment, and to locate medical experts who can attest how the injury was incurred.
+We dispatch investigators or personally visit the scene to photograph the hazard and identify witnesses.
+Our medical background enables us to gauge the extent of injuries and steer clients to the proper medical treatment, and to locate medical experts who can attest how the injury was incurred.